 The peculiar Indian head shake, wobble, or bobble is the source of much confusion and wonderment among foreigners, especially the first time one is confronted with it.
-It looks like a cross between a nod and shake, but does it mean yes?
-Or does it mean no?
-Or even maybe?
+It looks like a cross between a nod and shake, but does it mean "yes"?
+Or, does it mean "no"?
+Or, even "maybe"?

 However, once you discover the meaning of the head wobble and its many uses, what's really surprising is how infectious this gesture becomes.
 Anyone who's spent a considerable amount of time in India is likely to have caught themselves unconsciously wobbling their head.
 Even Indians who don't normally wobble their heads very much will automatically do so in response to another head wobble.
 A lot of the time, they don't even realize they're doing it!

-So what is the mysterious and often comical head wobble all about?
+So, what's the mysterious and often comical head wobble all about?

 Ways That the Indian Head Wobble Is Used